 Buhman Estate Vineyards.
 The Napa Valley history of this family dates back to Frederick Buhman (born in Germany) who came to the United States in the early 1800s.
-First arriving in New York and then getting on a boat and taking the trip around the tip of South America before eventually arriving in San Francisco.
-He made his way north to the Napa Valley and Frederick’s four sons (Chris, John, Jacob and Edward Buhman) purchased 500 acres on site of their current ranch.
+First arriving in New York and then getting on a boat and taking the trip around the tip of South America before eventually arriving in San Francisco and settling in what is now the Cow Hollow section of the city.
+Developers forced out the farmers and he made his way north to the Napa Valley bringing his cattle with him by barge and then walking them inland the last four miles.
+Frederick’s four sons (Chris, John, Jacob and Edward Buhman) purchased 500 acres on site of their current ranch.
 At one point the Buhman family owned some 3,000 acres in and around the city of Napa.
 The first grapes were planted on site in 1870 by the former owner Charles Robinson who also built a small winery.

 In the early 1880s Frederick’s son John Buhman and his fellow German, George Barth owned what is now the site of Hendry Ranch & Winery off of Redwood Road.
 Also as an interesting side note, the Buhman family initially sold land to the Truchard family in the mid 1970s (now prominent Carneros grape growers).